-RMB 20,000 (approx. USD $3,300), excluding travel to and from China.
+RMB 20,000 (approx. USD $3,500), excluding travel to and from China.
 Fee covers travel within China, accommodation, entry fees (to sites of interest) and tuition.
 10% discount for relevant partnership and 10% discount for Chinese students.

 - Interested in China but don't know where to start?

 - Studying China and wanting to experience local culture?

 - Looking for an interesting summer study programme with good food, exciting places to visit and great company?

 The XJTLU China Studies Summer School is a place to be, a course to follow, and an experience to be had.
 The academic course at the heart of this year’s summer school, taught in intensive mode, is social change in China.